-UL demonstrated how the programme fosters a creative mindset among student teachers as reflective practitioners, innovators and researchers through core and support modules: "Several anchor modules develop teachers as reflective practitioners" For example, in the module "EN4046 students are required to draw together equality, diversity and inclusion theory and practice insights to construct a sociological reflection on their school placement period."
-6. Literacy and Numeracy The programme design showed that students are afforded the opportunity to enhance their own literacy and numeracy while also ensuring that they learn techniques to develop their future pupils' literacy and numeracy skills.
-During School Placement 2 "students will be challenged to be innovative so as to explicitly include literacy and numeracy during the planning, teaching and assessment stages of teaching".
+UL demonstrated how the programme fosters a creative mindset among student teachers as reflective practitioners, innovators and researchers through core and support modules:

+"Several anchor modules develop teachers as reflective practitioners."

+For example, in the module "EN4046 students are required to draw together equality, diversity and inclusion theory and practice insights to construct a sociological reflection on their school placement period."

+6. Literacy and Numeracy

+The programme design showed that students are afforded the opportunity to enhance their own literacy and numeracy while also ensuring that they learn techniques to develop their future pupils' literacy and numeracy skills.
+During School Placement 2 "students will be challenged to be innovative so as to explicitly include literacy and numeracy during the planning, teaching and assessment stages of teaching."
 7. Digital Skills The application showed that digital skills are incorporated into the programme to support teaching, learning and assessment for all learners and that student teachers have the opportunity to explore new and emerging technologies.
-"When enrolled in UL, all students enter a digitally-rich learning environment with access to the campus-wide digital architecture including an extensive online library system, a comprehensive learning management platform and a range , Post-primary: Curricular subject criteria registration requirements The programme is Level 8 on the National Framework of Qualifications (NFQ) with a minimum pass result in Physics and Chemistry.
-Yes Each subject meets the minimum subject specific requirements for registration from January 2023 and meets the minimum requirement of 60 ECTS each.
-The submission showed that subject discipline components include subject specific curricular studies and pedagogies (methodologies) for Chemistry and Physics.
-Yes 1.1.8 Learning and Assessment Strategies UL demonstrated how the principles, beliefs, and values about teaching, learning and assessment which are set out Yes in the conceptual framework are evident in the teaching, learning and assessment modes used in the programme.
+"When enrolled in UL, all students enter a digitally-rich learning environment with access to the campus-wide digital architecture including an extensive online library system, a comprehensive learning management platform and a range of bespoke software and digital hardware related to specific disciplines."
+Post-primary: Curricular subject criteria registration requirements The programme is Level 8 on the National Framework of Qualifications (NFQ) with a minimum pass result in Mathematics and Computer Science.
+Each subject meets the minimum subject specific requirements for registration from January 2023 and meets the minimum requirement of 60 ECTS each.
+Yes The submission showed that subject discipline components include subject specific curricular studies and pedagogies (methodologies) for Mathematics and Computer Science.
+"The structure of the programme allows the student teachers to develop these different knowledge domains simultaneously while also developing their identity as a teacher/educator."
+Yes 1.1.8 Learning and Assessment Strategies UL demonstrated how the principles, beliefs, and values about teaching, learning and assessment which are set out in the conceptual framework are evident in the teaching, learning and assessment modes used in the programme.
 It demonstrated the relationship (constructive alignment) between the learning opportunities and the assessment criteria which student teachers are expected to meet, and how the assessment processes and procedures are coherent and integrated using a variety of assessment modes.
+Yes

 "As part of this process students develop evaluative expertise and skills of appraisal along with the opportunity to construct, share and receive feedback which will be essential to both their own learning, their peers and their skills as a teacher.
-Strategies to support self-assessment via reflexivity are developed throughout the programme from the first to the final 'education' module" and "student teachers plan and develop strategies and resources for the integration of assessment in their practice as teachers."
+Strategies to support self-assessment via reflexivity are developed throughout the programme from the first to the final 'education' module" and "student teachers plan and develop strategies and resources for the integration of assessment in their practice as teachers." -- --